WANT TO DO MORE OF THE WORK YOU LOVE?

 When I launched Wild I became a sponge and worked through as much information as I could.
 A turning point was when I listened to the Fearless Hustle Collective Podcast by the amazing wedding photographer Anna Dunleavy.
 On one particular episode, Anna speaks about securing your dream clients and discusses the benefits of doing styled shoots.
 Ultimately, you won’t attract more of the work you want to do, unless clients can see that that’s what you offer.

 I approached several small businesses trying to latch on to a shoot they were organising, but I was unsuccessful.
 I had so many ideas, but not necessarily the skills or experience to bring them to life.
 I knew I had to push through, so immediately started doing aaaaall the research to facilitate a shoot of my own.

-I’ve now done almost 20, all of which have been featured on national blogs or in print, and I’ve experienced the many benefits of doing these shoots first-hand.
+I’ve now organised countless shoots, all of which have been featured on national blogs or in print, and I’ve experienced the many benefits of doing these shoots first-hand.
 My approach to styled shoots has evolved over time, as I’ve gained more experience, and I am so keen to share these actionable steps with you, to help you do more of the work that you love, and secure your dream clients.

 Learn the WHY behind why so many wedding professionals choose to showcase their ideas and work with styled shoots, and how to facilitate them to help you attract your dream clients.

 This guide will talk you through the following in detail:

 Finding your WHY – and talking through the main benefits of being involved with and facilitating your own styled shoots.

 How to get started – I’ll talk you through the initial stages in detail to help you get the ball rolling.

 Timeline – What order do you need to organise everything to avoid “back and forth” with suppliers and ultimately save time.